Renadyousef/SWE485-Project-Group1/README.md

-# Phishing Email Detection – SWE485
+# Spam Email Detection – SWE485

 ##  Why We Chose This Topic